Voilett-Roze/asus/Disk-formatting.md

 ##### _Device or resource is busy_
 You may be unable to unmount because the disk is being used by something.
-- do not use -f or -l option with umount because it won't help and may corrupt data.
+- do not use the options `-f` or `-l` with umount because it won't help and may corrupt data.
 - try stopping processes or scripts that may be utilizing the disk.
 - try unmounting device from the web GUI instead.
 - please note disks unmounted via web GUI cannot be found when running the **fd** format disk function in the [automatic disk formatting script](#automatic-disk-formatting-script).
 You first would need to reboot the router to remount the disk.